-- A. Unless otherwise indicated, placement scores are determined using Accuplacer academic assessments. - B. Placement scores will be valid for two years after the date of taking the placement tests. - C. Minimum cut scores have been determined for collegereadiness in reading, writing, and mathematics. - D. Non-native English speakers and some world English speakers will take the Accuplacer ESL test to determine reading and writing placement scores. - E. Individuals with documented disabilities as verified by the Services for Students with Disabilities Office will receive reasonable accommodations while completing the required placement tests. - F. Individuals are permitted to retest once per Accuplacer assessment, no sooner than twenty-four (24) hours after the initial assessment. - G. Students who are continuously enrolled will not be permitted to retest once they have started attending developmental or English language acquisition course(s). - H. Readmitted students must either retest or complete the developmental or English language acquisition course(s) as stipulated in the current FCC Academic Catalog. - I. Individuals who demonstrate college-readiness as stipulated in Section V "Exceptions and Exemptions to Required Placement Testing" will be eligible to enroll in the appropriate credit-level courses according to their specific college-readiness scores.
+- A. Unless otherwise indicated, placement scores are determined using Accuplacer academic assessments. - B. Placement scores will be valid for two years after the date of taking the placement tests. - C. Minimum cut scores have been determined for collegereadiness in reading, writing, and mathematics. - D. Students, whose first language is not English, will take Accuplacer ESL tests to determine reading and writing placement scores when less than four (4) years of English as a Second Language high school coursework were completed. - E. Individuals with documented disabilities as verified by the Disability Access Services will receive reasonable accommodations while completing the required placement tests. - F. Individuals are permitted to retest once per Accuplacer Next Generation assessment, no sooner than twentyfour (24) hours after the initial assessment. - G. Students who are continuously enrolled will not be permitted to retest once they have started attending developmental or English language acquisition course(s). - H. Readmitted students must either retest or complete the developmental or English language acquisition course(s) as stipulated in the current FCC Academic Catalog.

+I. Individuals who demonstrate college-readiness as stipulated in Section VII "Exceptions and Exemptions to Required Placement Testing" will be eligible to enroll in the appropriate credit-level courses according to their specific college-readiness scores.